gowrishankar-m-n/GS-GameStation/README.md

 # 🎮 GS GameStation

 **GS GameStation** is a sleek and responsive web platform designed to showcase and launch games, mods, maps, and creative content developed by Gowri Shankar.
-Built with **React.js**, this platform brings together all game-related releases, downloads, and developer updates in one place.
+Built with **HTML, CSS**, this platform brings together all game-related releases, downloads, and developer updates in one place.

 🌐 **Live Website:** [gs-gamestation.netlify.app](https://gs-gamestation.netlify.app/)